TREASURIES-Prices gain after weak NY manufacturing data

 prices continue to decline, is also problematic for the Fed.

-price data for July, due on Wednesday morning.
-The Fed will also
+data for July, which is due on Wednesday morning.
+The Fed will

 They will also look for new information on how the Fed sees